ConservationMetrics/gc-docs/docs/guides/guide-timelapse-project/step-8-how-delete-files-and-data.md

-# Deleting Files and Data
+# Appendix 2: Deleting Files and Data

 Timelapse provides several tools for removing images, records, and associated metadata from a project.
 Deletions are permanent, so these tools should be used with care—especially when working in a shared or multi-annotator project.